Pillars of Support – Part 1: Building Trust

 Our work has a profound impact not only on business owners, but also on their staff and customers.
 A serious bug or performance issue can affect many lives.
 In critical situations, a quick reaction from us can make a big difference to the well-being of many.
 Our help can make a fulfillment team’s day at work less stressful.
 A store owner may get to spend a few more hours with her family.
 A developer may meet an important project milestone or deadline.

-1. Empathize with the struggles store owners or developers face, even if their tone or language leaves you with bitter feelings.
+1. Empathize with the struggles merchants and developers are facing, even if their tone or language leaves you with bitter feelings.
 We are on their team.
 We cannot accept mistreatment, but can understand frustration and empathize with it.

-2. Always communicate progress.
+3. Keep building trust by communicating progress.
 If you have escalated a ticket, or know a teammate is working on a solution, let the customer know.
 When you have an update to share, follow up quickly.
-Remember that waiting is stressful.

 1. We work with people, not tickets.
 Most of our customers are store owners and independent developers: Have a look at their website.
 Share your love for the candy bars they are selling.
 Praise the work they’ve done if you like it.